 - 1/2 teaspoon dried marjoram leaves

-Prepare the tenderloin.
-The tenderloin will have one end that is smaller and thinner than the rest.
-Tuck 6" of this end under the rest of the loin.
-Tie the tenderloin at 3" intervals with kitchen string to keep its shape.
+First, prepare the tenderloin; the tenderloin will have one end that is smaller and thinner than the rest.
+Tuck 6 inches of this end under the rest of the loin.
+Tie the tenderloin at 3-inch intervals with kitchen string to keep its shape.
 Place on a rack in roasting pan.

 In a small bowl, work salt and garlic together with a spoon to make a paste.
 Add oil, pepper, and marjoram and blend well.

 Rub this paste into the beef.
 Place the meat thermometer in thickest section of beef.

 Roast at 425 F for 40 to 50 minutes until thermometer reads a minimum of 140 F.

 Remove from oven and cover beef tightly with foil.
 Let stand, covered with foil, for 15 minutes.
 The temperature will rise about 5 degrees during this time and the juices will redistribute.